-Claim (索償/保險金要求) An insured's request for indemnity or policy benefit under his insurance.
-Alternatively, a claim made by a third party against the insured of a liability policy.
+Claims (索償/保險金要求) The request by the insured for indemnity or policy benefit under his insurance.
+Alternatively, claims made by a third party against the insured of a liability policy.
+The term 'claims' is also used to refer to an insured's act of asking for payments of benefits under his policy.
+4.7